 - The Business & Career Center (2nd floor) loans laptops to patrons working on resumes, job search, business research, or other business- and job-related pursuits.

 Reserving public computers is free with a BPL library card.
-You can also purchase a guest card ($3 for all ages), which is active for the day and entitles you to two computing sessions.
+You can also purchase a guest card ($3 for all ages), which is active for 48 hours and entitles you to a total of two computing sessions over those two days.

 Computers in the Information Commons and adult subject divisions are dedicated for research, job search and software use.
 They block streaming video, social networks and online games.